papierkorp/blog/_posts/2024-07-19-sublimetext-sync.md

 ---
 layout: post
-title: "2 ways to sync your Sublimetext Config with another Device"
+title: '2 ways to sync your Sublimetext Config with another Device'
 date: 2024-07-19
-tags: development-environment howto sublimetext git
+tags: dev-environment howto sublimetext git
-subtitle: "Using GIT and Cloud to sync and backup your Sublimetext Configuration"
+subtitle: 'Using GIT and Cloud to sync and backup your Sublimetext Configuration'
 ---

 # What

 So I was using Sublime Text at work with my Work Device, as well at home in with my Gaming PC setup.
 I wanted to sync and backup my Sublime Setup.

 In the beginning I just copied my User Folder on a USB Stick and transported this USB between Home and Work :D

->a better solution has to be found
+> a better solution has to be found

 And there was, in the following I will describe the 2 solutions I used